ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 You may want to consider setting `-Dratpack.publicAddress` to the public name of your application so that application redirects work as expected.
 See [`redirect()`](api/ratpack/handling/Context.html#redirect\(java.lang.String\)) for more details.

-Heroku assigns each application and ephemeral port number, made available by the `PORT` environment variable.
+Heroku assigns each application an ephemeral port number, made available by the `PORT` environment variable.
-The [`RatpackMain`](api/ratpack/launch/RatpackMain.html) entry points implicitly support this environment variable if there is no `ratpack.port` system property set.
+The [`RatpackMain`](api/ratpack/launch/RatpackMain.html) entry point implicitly supports this environment variable if the `ratpack.port` system property is not set.